-The Company is party to various claims, legal actions and complaints arising in the ordinary course of business.
+The Company is party to various claims, legal actions and complaints relating to homes sold by the Company arising in the ordinary course of business.
 In the opinion of management, the disposition of these matters will not have a material adverse effect on the Company's consolidated financial statements.
 From time to time, the Company is also a party to various lawsuits involving purchases and sales of real property.
 These lawsuits often include claims regarding representations and warranties made in connection with the transfer of properties and disputes regarding the obligation to purchase or sell properties.